-Figure 67.
+Figure 75.
 The MAC filter for the wireless network.

-By default, MAC filtering is not active (the Disabled choice of the MAC filter restrict mode radio button is selected).
+By default, MAC filtering is not active (the Disabled value is selected from the MAC filter restrict mode drop-down list on the Filter mode tab).

-To open your wireless network for the devices which MAC addresses are specified on the MAC addresses tab and to close the wireless network for all other devices, select the Allow choice of the MAC filter restrict mode radio button and click the Change button.
+To open your wireless network for the devices which MAC addresses are specified on the MAC addresses tab and to close the wireless network for all other devices, select the Allow value from the MAC filter restrict mode drop-down list and click the Change button.

-To close your wireless network for the devices which MAC addresses are specified on the MAC addresses tab, select the Deny choice of the MAC filter restrict mode radio button and click the Change button.
+To close your wireless network for the devices which MAC addresses are specified on the MAC addresses tab, select the Deny value from the MAC filter restrict mode drop-down list and click the Change button.